 - Any change should also be documented and communicated well with all the stakeholders.

 Accounting internal controls are not a recent development, these have been in place for a long time.
-The most significant advantage of accounting controls in that it restores the faith of the general public in the public listed companies.
-In the wake of high-value scandals in the United States by companies like Tyco and Enron literally shook the faith of the general public in the accounting system.
+The most significant advantage of accounting controls is that it restores the faith of the general public in the public listed companies.
+In the wake of high-value scandals in the United States by companies like Tyco and Enron shook the confidence of the general public in the accounting system.

 This has been a guide to what are Accounting Controls and its definition.
 Here we discuss the top 3 types of accounting internal controls along with examples, advantages & disadvantages.
 You may learn more about accounting from the following articles –